-The above image was borrowed from John Broadway, whose work can be found here.
+The above image was commissioned from Morgan Isaacs, whose work can be found here.
 This text is adapted from the forthcoming novel Theia by Taylor W. Green, Copyright © 2018.
 All rights reserved

 In the third decade of the 21st century, the more influential governments of the world began to feel under pressure.
 Their people were demanding more transparency than ever.
 They cried out for fewer taxes and lower tariffs while insisting on the social programs that had been a barrier against darkness and poverty for generations.